Sree Vishnu

+He expanded to leading roles in successful comedies like Mental Madhilo (2017), Brochevarevarura (2019), Raja Raja Chora (2021), Samajavaragamana (2023), Om Bheem Bush (2024) and Single (2025).

 Early life

 Sree Vishnu was born in Antarvedipalem of East Godavari district, Andhra Pradesh.
 He graduated in Bachelor of Business Management (Honors) from Gandhi Institute of Technology and Management, Visakhapatnam.
 He worked as a web designer in Hyderabad till 2006, after which he quit to pursue a career in the film industry and started as an assistant director.

 While in college he was a member of the theatre group.
 He also played for the under-19 Andhra cricket team.
 Vishnu is a friend of fellow actor Nara Rohit and has collaborated with him in several films.

 Career

 Vishnu acted in several short films.
-One of them, "Bewarse" directed by Pavan Sadineni, became popular on YouTube.
+One of them, "Bewars" directed by Pavan Sadineni, became popular on YouTube.
 His first film roles were minor ones in Baanam and Solo.
 In 2013, he was approached by Pavan Sadineni, for a lead role in the film Prema Ishq Kaadhal.
+In a review of Second Hand (2013) by The Times of India, the reviewer wrote that "Vishnu sparkles with his dialogue delivery".
 In 2014, he acted in Nara Rohit's Prathinidhi as a home minister's son.
-In a review of Second Hand (2013) by The Times of India, the reviewer wrote that "Vishnu sparkles with his dialogue delivery".

 Following a few other minor roles, in 2016 he had a lead role in the film Appatlo Okadundevadu.
+He later starred in notable films Brochevarevarura (2019) and Samajavaragamana (2023).

+In 2024, he featured in Om Bheem Bush, directed by Sree Harsha Konuganti and Swag.